Tutorial#

 .

-If that’s too hard, this will do it in bash (you need curl and tar installed):
+You can also do this in bash (you need curl and tar installed):

 curl https://nextcloud.computecanada.ca/index.php/s/WqrCqkH5zjYYMw9/download --output demo_data.tar &&